 Migrant Children in New England

-Learn how you can help migrant children in New England
+Learn how you can help unaccompanied children in New England

 Sometimes migrant families travel to the U.S. border together, but very often children travel alone and cross the U.S. border in search of safety and reunification with a family member in the U.S.